Architecture of Mostar: Austro-Hungarian era

 The inevitable hybrid that emerged from this period of intense building was a new monumental style that combined the massing of European prototypes with Orientalist details, namely structures built in Moorish Revival architecture style.
-This contamination is illustrated well by František Blažek’s Gimnazija Mostar.
+This combination is illustrated well in Hotel Neretva by Alexander Wittek and Gimnazija Mostar by František Blažek’s.
 Though its design was derived from Islamic styles of Spain and North Africa and bears no genuine relation with Mostar’s Ottoman past, it reflects the tendency of Austro-Hungarian administrators to harmonize rather than suppress cultural difference within the empire.
 Mostar Bathhouse was built in similar, Moorish Revival architecture, style.

 In May 1911 Mostar mayor, Mustafa Mujaga Komadina, introduced the preparations for construction of a Mostar Bathhouse to a district authorities in Mostar.
 Initial building design was made by a Mostar native, Miroslav Lose, the then manager of the municipal water supply.
 On the recommendation of Mujaga Komadina, the Council sent Lose abroad to study public bathhouses.
 Mostar Bathhouse was opened on June 3, 1914.